Bira/octopus-carnival/_drafts/hells-rebels-3-part-1.md

 like the tradecraft and roleplaying aspects could have a good time researching their habits, arranging meetings, and negotiating with them.
 It also gives a little more weight to the decision of whether to rescue Marquel in the first place or not.
-It's still the right thing to do, IMHO, but it feels more organic to have it inserted into a political context from the beginning.
+Rescuing him still the right thing to do, IMHO, but it feels more organic to have it be inserted in a political context from the beginning.

 ## Chapter 2: Dead In the Deep